 Prescription Medications: The Italian Ministry of Health sets rules defining who and how prescriptions and medications can be imported into Italy.
 However, the Ministry of Health website does not have information in English.
 According to the Ministry of Health, foreigners entering Italy are allowed to bring personal medications for a period of 30 days, but it is recommended that travelers also bring a copy of their prescription with them.
 Travelers should not bring excess supplies of prescription drugs into the country and cannot bring prescription drugs for other people.

 The import of medications into Italy by courier services or by mail is strictly regulated by Italian Customs laws.
-Italian customs clears all incoming shipments of medications, even small amounts for personal use, and will allow them to clear customs only upon presentation from the receiving party of a statement signed by a physician licensed in Italy, certifying:
+Italian customs clears all incoming shipments of medications, even small amounts for personal use.
+The receiving party must be able to provide a statement signed by a physician licensed in Italy, certifying:

 Delays in the release of medications by Italian Customs received by mail or by courier services are common.

-In parts of Italy, the lack of adequate trash disposal and incineration sites has led to periodic accumulations of garbage in urban and rural areas.
+In parts of Italy, the lack of adequate trash disposal and incineration sites has led to periodic accumulations of garbage.
 In some cases, residents have burned garbage, resulting in toxic emissions that can aggravate respiratory problems.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.